Skip to content

 Platform Detection

-Handle different operating systems properly:
+Handle different operating systems properly using the RUNTIME object:

 lua